kesterling/FGDT-simulator/README.md

 - "baseline_similarities.py" creates random sentences on a topic to establish a baseline cosine similarity distribution
 - "round1_frequencies.py" runs round1 only, so just outputs normal survey responses
 - "summarizationSimilarities.py" is the tool used in the bias audit for the summaries
+- "coverage_test.py" is the LLM coder to implement the coverage validation test